replicatedhq/kURL-api/README.md

 This directory holds a web server with an API for creating and serving custom kURL installers.

+This is a hosted service that is not deployed to the end customer environment.

 ## Running Locally

 *NOTE: This project currently depends on an external MySQL database*